Scotland thrash Romania to set up Ireland decider

 Before he started scoring, Graham threw in an assist when he scampered into space and fed Price.
 It was slick and way too much for Romania.
 Healy put over the extras and it was 14-0 after 18 minutes.

-On the down side for Scotland, Ireland will have looked at dropped balls, missed touch finds and a couple of iffy lineouts with interest, but mostly it was one-way traffic.
+On the down side for Scotland, Ireland will have looked at dropped balls, missed touch finds and a couple of iffy line-outs with interest, but mostly it was one-way traffic.
 Graham hit a nice angle off a Price pass and darted away for his first and Scotland's third.

 Yellows but surprisingly no reds for Romania

-Three converted tries to nil, all Romania needed now was to start losing men to the bin, which they duly did.
-The hooker, Robert Irimescu, hit Healy high and walked.
+Down three converted tries to nil, all Romania needed was to start losing men to the bin, which they duly did.
+Hooker Robert Irimescu hit Healy high and walked.
 "Not a high degree of danger," said referee Wayne Barnes in explaining why the yellow did not become a red.

 Soon after, they went down to 13 when Florian Rosu came in at the side of a maul that was trundling towards his own line.
 Scotland punished them quickly, the excellent Harris teeing up Graham for his second.
 That was the bonus point in the bag.

 Relentless pressure and a two-man disadvantage wore Romania out.
-Fagerson ploughed over just before the break and Graham completed his hat-trick in the dying seconds of the half, Harris terrific again.
+Fagerson ploughed over just before the break and Graham completed his hat-trick in the dying seconds of the half, with Harris terrific again.

-In between those scores, a third Romanian disappeared to the bin.
-Full-back Marius Simionescu's shoulder collided with Smith's head.
-That yellow stayed yellow even though it was difficult to find mitigation with a telescope.
+In between those scores, a third Romanian disappeared to the bin after full-back Marius Simionescu's shoulder collided with Smith's head.
+That yellow stayed yellow, even though it was difficult to find mitigation with a telescope.

 The tries kept coming in waves.
 Harris deserved his score early in the new half after a crossfield kick from the impressive Healy.
 Smith ran a loose Romania kick back at them from his own half and went all the way to the line.
 Then, Healy scored.
 That was Scotland beyond the 60-point mark.